 In June 2016, we opened an approximately 355,000 square foot outlet center in Columbus, Ohio.
 The development was initially fully funded with equity contributed to the joint venture by Tanger and its partner.
 In November 2016, the joint venture closed on an interest-only mortgage loan of \$85.0 million at an interest rate of LIBOR + 1.65%.
 The loan initially matures in November 2019, with two one-year extension options.
 The joint venture received net loan proceeds of \$84.2 million and distributed them equally to the partners.
 We are providing property management, marketing and leasing services to the joint venture.

 Galveston/Houston

 In October 2012, we opened an approximately 353,000 square foot outlet center in Texas City, Texas that was developed through, and is owned by, a joint venture formed in June 2011.
-In July 2017, the joint venture amended and restated the initial construction loan to increase the amount available to borrow from \$70.0 million to \$80.0 million and extended the maturity date until July 2020 with two one-year options.
+In July 2017, the joint venture amended and restated the initial construction loan, which had an outstanding balance of \$65.0 million, to increase the amount available to borrow from \$70.0 million to \$80.0 million and extended the maturity date until July 2020 with two one-year options.
 The amended and restated loan also changed the interest rate from LIBOR + 1.50% to LIBOR + 1.65%.
-At the closing of the amendment, the joint venture distributed approximately \$14.5 million equally between the partners.
+At the closing of the amendment, the joint venture distributed the net proceeds of approximately \$14.5 million equally between the partners.
 We are providing property management, marketing and leasing services to the outlet center.